Inc44/CoFlu/README.md

 # CoFlu

-CoFlu is a comprehensive text comparison tool that allows users to compare two pieces of text, generate text using ChatGPT, and view differences in both single and double column formats.
+CoFlu is a comprehensive text comparison tool that allows users to compare two pieces of text, generate text using ChatGPT, and view differences in both single and double-column formats.
 This tool is particularly useful for proofreading, editing, and ensuring consistency between different versions of text.

 ## Features